 6. Where will the Certifying Exam take place?
 The Certifying Exam will take place at the AIME Center in Raleigh, North Carolina.
 The AIME Center is a state-of-the-art facility designed for the sole purpose of certification assessment.
 This professional assessment center was created by the American Board of Anesthesiology for high-stakes assessments for physician board certification.
 Other medical specialty Boards also use the AIME Center.
 Multiple exam administrations will take place each year, which will allow emergency physicians more flexibility in scheduling.
-ABEM visited a number of centers across the U.S. The AIME Center ensures that candidates receive a consistent exam experience regardless of which administration they have scheduled.
+ABEM visited a number of centers across the U.S. The AIME Center ensures that candidates receive a consistent exam experience.
 Additional information about the AIME Center selection can be found here.

 - 7. What about a testing center on the West Coast?
 There is not an equivalent assessment center available on the West Coast.
-If a center emerges in the years ahead that may be an option, ABEM will assess that center for future usage.
-ABEM is not considering building an assessment center that must be maintained year-round at this time. - 8.
+If a center emerges in the years ahead that may be an option, ABEM will assess that center for future use. - 8.
 What is ABEM doing to ensure that the assessment is fair?
 What are ABEM's testing standards?
 ABEM is the only ABMS medical specialty board that is accredited by the National Commission for Certifying Agencies (NCCA).
 This means that ABEM had to achieve high standards for assessment development, and as ABEM maintains its NCCA accreditation (of which the new CE is a part), ABEM must continue to uphold those standards.
 The standards for high-stakes testing are contained in the Standards for Educational and Psychological Testing published by the American Educational Research Association, American Psychological Association, and the National Council on Measurement in Education.